nafizjiwa/REACT-Redux-example/README.md

           const stateReducer = (state = initialWagonState, action) => {

-//THIRD HELP REDUCER DECIDE WHAT THE STATE SHOULD BE WITH SWITCH STATEMENTS START WITH  A DEFAULT CASE IF NO MATCH FOUND.
+//THIRD.A.
+HELP REDUCER DECIDE WHAT THE STATE SHOULD BE WITH SWITCH STATEMENTS
+//FOUR MAKE THE FIRST CASE for gathering supplies for a trip
            	 switch(action.type){
                   	 case'gather':{
                      	return {